luan-services/fancy-ui-library/README.md

     name="username"
     placeholder="Enter username"
     required
-    minlength="3">
+    minlength="3"
+  >
   </fc-input>

   <fc-input
     type="password"
     name="password"
-    required>
+    required
+  >
   </fc-input>
 </form>
 ```

 -----

-## 2\. etting Properties & Attributes
+## 2\.
+Setting Properties & Attributes

+Most fc-components have properties that can be set as custom attributes, they also accepts default attributes.
 You can configure the component using HTML Attributes or JavaScript Properties.

 ### Via HTML Attributes